-Our department participates in several annual conferences and meetings, in addition to hosting educational events, professional skills training, symposia and more.
-Join us at one of our events this year, we look forward to having you join us in our mission to save sight.
+Join us at one of our public events this year, we look forward to having you on our mission to save sight.

 - This event has passed.